Trivandrum Lodge: Soundtrack

 The film's soundtrack features songs composed by M. Jayachandran.
 The audio release of the film was held on 5 September 2012.
-All the lead actors in film including Jayasurya, Honey Rose, Anoop Menon and other actors such as Dulquer Salmaan, Babu Antony, Aju Varghese, Bhagath Manuel, Gauthami Nair, as well as director Joshi attended the function and released the audio.
-The background score of the film is composed by Bijibal.
+All the lead actors, including Jayasurya, Honey Rose, Anoop Menon, and other actors, such as Dulquer Salmaan, Babu Antony, Aju Varghese, Bhagath Manuel, Gauthami Nair, as well as director Joshi attended the function and released the audio.
+The background score is composed by Bijibal.